nemchik/nemchik/README.md

 ### 💬 Ask me about

-- Binging Netflix
+- Binging TV and Movies
-- Riding Motorcycles
 - Eating Sushi

 ### 📫 How to reach me